-- Go to ‘File’ –> ‘Load Molecule’ or just click on the very first icon given on top left corner.
+- Go to ‘File’ –> ‘Load Molecule’ or just click on the very first icon given in the top left corner.

 - Select the downloaded protein structure.
-Here, named as ‘protein.pdb’.
+Here, named ‘protein.pdb’.

-- Again go to ‘File’ –> ‘Load Molecule’ or just click on the very first icon given on top left corner.
+- Again go to ‘File’ –> ‘Load Molecule’ or just click on the very first icon given in the top left corner.

 - Select the converted ligand structure.